Burnt Norton: Poem

 The poem was the first of Eliot's that relied on speech, with a narrator who speaks to the audience directly.
 Described as a poem of early summer, air, and grace, it begins with a narrator recalling a moment in a garden.
 The scene provokes a discussion on time and how the present, not the future or past, really matters to individuals.
-Memories connect the individual to the past, but the past cannot change.
+Memories connect the individual to the past, but the past cannot change, so dwelling on what could have been takes up needless effort.

 The poem then transitions from memory to how life works and the point of existence.
 In particular, the universe is described as orderly and that consciousness is not found within time even though humanity is bound by time.
-The scene of the poem moves from a garden to the London underground where technology dominates.
-Those who cling to technology and reason are unable to understand the universe or the Logos ("the Word", or Christ).
+A spiritual "still point of the turning world" is discussed, a state of being which embodies both disruption and order; personal salvation may be found here through thorough introspection.
+The scene of the poem moves from a garden to the London Underground where technology dominates.
+Those who cling to technology and reason are unable to understand the universe, and thus condemned to oblivion, partly by their own "distraction".
 The underworld is replaced by a churchyard and a discussion of death.
-This, in turn, becomes a discussion of timelessness and eternity, which ends the poem.
+Images of black clouds, kingfishers, yew trees, and flowers abound, connected by the cyclical nature of eternity.
+This, in turn, becomes a discussion of timelessness and eternity, and of the importance of love in embodying these, which ends the poem.